intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 ## Exercise 1

 1. Do you still remember how to create a full adder & full substractor?
 Now, try to create ROHD Module full adder and full subtractor like above example.
-If you forgot how to create a full-adder, you can revise back at [chapter 3](../chapter_3/00_unit_test.md).
+You can revise back at [chapter 3](../chapter_3/00_unit_test.md).

 - Answer to this exercise can be found at [answers/full_adder.dart](./answers/full_adder.dart) and [answers/full_subtractor.dart](./answers/full_subtractor.dart)